fsu-fall2022-capstone/Project-Group-4/README.md

 ### How to Play

 With the project still in its development form, there is no executable file to run.
-The project can be run by opening the project in Unity, loading in the Scene.unity, and pressing the play button.
+The project can be run by opening the project in Unity, loading in the StartScene.unity or Scene.unity, and pressing the play button.

 ### Requirements

 The requirements for this project are as follows:

-* Unity 2021.3.1f1
+* Unity 2021.3.14f1
 * .NET Standard 2.1, C# 7.0

 ### Required Deliverables for the Project